fullstack-hy2020/fullstack-hy2020.github.io/src/content/12/en/part12b.md

 $ MONGO_URL=mongodb://the_username:the_password@localhost:3456/the_database npm run dev
 ```

 Let's check that the http://localhost:8000/todos returns all todos.
 It should return the two todos we initialized.
-We can use Postman to test the basic functionality for todos like delete todo.
+We can and should also use Postman to test the basic functionality of the app such as adding or deleting a todo.

-#### Persisting data with volumes
+### Persisting data with volumes

 By default, containers are not going to preserve our data.
 When you close the mongo container you may or may not be able to get the data back.

 This is a rare case in which it does preserve the data as the developers who made the docker image for Mongo have defined a volume to be used: [https://github.com/docker-library/mongo/blob/cb8a419053858e510fc68ed2d69415b3e50011cb/4.4/Dockerfile#L113](https://github.com/docker-library/mongo/blob/cb8a419053858e510fc68ed2d69415b3e50011cb/4.4/Dockerfile#L113) This line will instruct Docker to preserve the data in those directories.

 There are two distinct methods to store the data:
-  1. Declaring a location in your filesystem (called bind mount)
+- Declaring a location in your filesystem (called bind mount)
-  2. Letting Docker decide where to store the data (volume)
+- Letting Docker decide where to store the data (volume)

 I prefer the first choice in most cases whenever you **really** need to avoid deleting the data.
-Let's see both in action with docker-compose;
+Let's see both in action with docker-compose:

-`docker-compose.yml`

 ```yml
 services: